-Our officers and directors will allocate their time to other businesses thereby causing conflicts of interest in their determination as to how much time to devote to our affairs.
-This conflict of interest could have a negative impact on our ability to complete our initial business combination.
+Our officers and directors may have conflict of interest that could have a negative impact on our ability to complete our initial business combination.

 Our officers and directors are not required to, and will not, commit their full time to our affairs, which may result in a conflict of interest in allocating their time between our operations and our search for a business combination and their other businesses.
 We do not intend to have any full-time employees prior to the completion of our initial business combination.
 Each of our officers is engaged in several other business endeavors for which he may be entitled to substantial compensation and our officers are not obligated to contribute any specific number of hours per week to our affairs.
-If our officers' and directors' other business affairs require them to devote substantial amounts of time to such affairs in excess of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our ability to complete our initial business combination
+In addition, conflicts of interest could also arise as a result of our officers' and directors' other business affairs as a result of ordinary business operations, transactions, strategic projects, claims or litigation (including related to the conflict of interest) or otherwise, which could have a negative impact on our ability to complete our initial business combination.
+As an example, our Chief Executive Officer has been named in a pending contract dispute relating to a prior business transaction, which dispute could have the consequences discussed above.

-Certain of our officers and directors are now, and all of them may in the future become, affiliated with entities engaged in business activities similar to those intended to be conducted by us and, accordingly, may have conflicts of interest in allocating their time and determining to which entity a particular business opportunity should be presented.
+Our officers and directors presently have, and any of them in the future may have additional, fiduciary or contractual obligations to other entities, including other blank check companies, and, accordingly, may have conflicts of interest in allocating their time and determining to which entity a particular business opportunity should be presented.